UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning

 We developed a holistic framework for integrating UAV swarm networks for online distributed machine learning.
 This involved a number of unique modelling decisions and analysis.
 We proposed a swarm stratification architecture tailored for our distributed machine learning framework.
 Our introduced distributed machine learning architecture, hierarchical nested personalized federated learning {\tt HN-PFL}, nests meta-function based gradient descent into local and global aggregations through the worker-leader-core network hierarchy, for which we characterized the performance bound.
 Finally, we proposed and developed a holistic framework for network-aware UAV-enabled model training, consisting of two intertwined parts: (i) data offloading and processing optimization, for which we developed a distributed algorithm with performance guarantee, and (ii) learning duration and trajectory design, for which we developed a solution based on deep reinforcement learning.

+{One important direction for future work is the problem of swarm dimensioning, i.e., optimizing the number and type of UAVs comprising each swarm.
+UAVs could be intelligently exchanged in-between training periods to further optimize the tradeoff between model performance and energy consumption.}

 \begin{IEEEbiography}[ { }]{Su Wang} is a PhD student in ECE at Purdue University.
 He received his BS in Electrical Engineering from Purdue in 2018. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Seyyedali Hosseinalipour} received his Ph.D. in EE from NCSU in 2020.
-He was the recipient of the 2020 ECE Doctoral Scholar of the Year Award and 2021 ECE Distinguished Dissertation Award at NC State University.
-He is currently a postdoctoral researcher at Purdue University. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Maria Gorlatova} is a Nortel Networks Assistant Professor of ECE at Duke University.
+He has won the 2020 ECE Doctoral Scholar of the Year Award and 2021 ECE Distinguished Dissertation Award at NCSU.
+He was a postdoctoral researcher at Purdue University from 2020 to 2022.
+He is currently an assistant professor of EE at University at Buffalo (SUNY). \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Maria Gorlatova} is a Nortel Networks Assistant Professor of ECE at Duke University.